 Smaller example of the trope - the roller coaster Gru and the girls had ridden on goes right behind the game kiosk Gru blows away.
 Let's hope the rails aren't damaged!

 Punny Name: Gru speaks with a 'Russian' accent.
 The GRU is also one of Russia's intelligence agencies.
 When the girls find out about Gru's underground hideout he admits he's not a dentist, but instead a secret agent.

-The Freeze Ray.
+The freeze ray.
 When Gru is facing heat-seeking missiles, you'd expect it to make a reappearance.
-Expecting Gru to simply Bullet Time his way through the missiles, not so much.
-Even the Shrink Ray would have worked against both the missles and the shark.
+Expecting Gru to simply bullet time his way through the missiles, not so much.
+Even the shrink ray would have worked against both the missiles and the shark.

-Also subverted with the Fart Gun.
-Dr. Nefario did wonder "under what circumstances we could use such a thing" when it proves readily capable of stunning a Minion.
-Yet aside from the demonstration it's not seen for the rest of the movie.
+Also subverted with the fart gun.
+Dr. Nefario did wonder "under what circumstances we could use such a thing" when it proves readily capable of stunning a minion.
+Yet aside from the demonstration, it's not seen for the rest of the movie.
 Though it does appear at the end of the second film.

 Yes, the setting is a Crapsaccharine World with many a Karma Houdini, but imagine the possibilities now that Gru and his daughters have cut off all ties to the criminal world and now can spend their time in the sequels taking the other villains down.

 And consider the even cooler possibility of Gru apprenticing the girls in the way of supervillainy and pulling off even more epic crimes.